Last Updated on: 13th March 2023, 09:30 am

 The guidebooks and websites warn that this place can get crawling with tourists, but since September is shoulder season and I was there fairly early, the place was relatively empty.
 I did overhear a German couple enthusiastically singing German Happy Birthday to their son, Friedrich, over a cell phone.
 But for the most part, I was able to feel pretty alone.
 I love solitude in ancient places.

-The highlight here for me was definitely the House of Thesues.
-I’ve had a soft spot for Theseus since being an extra in highschool in a local production of A Midsummer Night’s Dream.
-The mosaics here were beautiful, and I love the standing columns with the view of the Mediteranean behind them.
+The highlight here for me was the House of Theseus.
+I’ve had a soft spot for Theseus since being an extra in high school in a local production of A Midsummer Night’s Dream.
+The mosaics here were beautiful, and I love the standing columns with the view of the Mediterranean behind them.

 - Get a good night’s sleep

 - Bring water.
 One of the big Cyprus 1.5L jawns.